houndhunger/2048/README.md

 4. Refreshing the [Rushcliffe Country Park Github](https://houndhunger.github.io/Rushcliffe-Country-Park/) webpage reflected the updates.

 ## Credits
 - The original 2048 game was created by Gabriele Cirulli.
-Our project is inspired by his innovative game concept.
+My project is inspired by his innovative game concept.
 - Game is already on github as vanila game.
 [GitHub - kubowania - 2048](whttps://github.com/kubowania/2048/)
 - [Game algorithm](https://www.baeldung.com/cs/2048-algorithm)
 I went through quckly the structure of the code to give me a hint and kickstart.
 Since first function, I aranged the code myself.
 - Some inspiration also [working game](https://2048game.com/)
 - Some online tutorials, like help with [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), provided valuable insights and assistance during the development process, but mostly assitance from ChatGPT.
-- Big Thank You to my mentor who points me right direction every time.
+- Big Thank You to my mentor Rohit Sharma who points me right direction every time.

 ## License
 This project is open-source and available under the MIT License.
 Feel free to fork, modify, and distribute the code for educational or commercial purposes.